danrosselli/hybrids-electron/README.md

 bun electron-build
 ```

 In linux this command will generate .deb and AppImage in electron/dist directory.
+In Windows will generate .exe application.

 ### Optional to create a mobile application